-Mint Mobile offers a $5 trial SIM to test your phone with their service.
+Mint Mobile offers a $5 risk-free trial SIM to test your phone with their service.
 You need to install the Mint Mobile App to order the trial SIM, please go to your Google Play Store or Apple App Store of your device.

 – – What is Ting?

 Ting is a mobile phone service that caters to people tired of dealing with complicated billing plans from carriers like AT&T or Verizon.
 Their slogan is ‘Mobile That Makes Sense.’